S4 method for class 'SPATA2'

 to the x-axis and the y-axis.
 See section Image visualization

-This behavior is due to the use of a Cartesian coordinate system in SPATA2
+This behavior is due to the use of a Cartesian coordinate system in SPATA2, where a pixel

 with coordinates c(width = 1, height = 1) is plotted on the left side at the bottom.